- Remote workforces are common amid the COVID-19 pandemic and are expected to remain so even once the virus is contained.

 The way you manage a remote workforce will have long-term implications for your business and its growth potential.
 If you do a poor job, morale and productivity will suffer; if you’re successful, a remote workforce can build loyalty and boost engagement.
 Here are some tips to help you tackle the challenges of managing remote employees, plus the pros and cons of having a remote workforce.

-The importance of remote work in 2020
+The importance of remote work

 Remote work happens when employees don’t report to a physical office.
 They still work their normal hours, but from home.
 For years, many companies resisted the idea of allowing employees to work from home.
 Presumably afraid that employees would spend their time doing laundry, watching TV or taking care of errands, employers preferred to have their workers in the office.
 Business owners and managers also feared that collaboration would fall to the wayside and productivity would decline.